M-AV/M-AV.github.io/_includes/reading-list.md

 ____________________________________________________________________________________________________________________
 ##ARTICLES:

+    ✓.
+All You Ever Wanted to Know About Dynamic Taint Analysis and Forward Symbolic Execution (but might have been afraid to ask) - Edward J. Schwartz, Thanassis Avgerinos, David Brumley
-    - A Measurement Study of Google Play
+    ?.
+A Measurement Study of Google Play

 ____________________________________________________________________________________________________________________